HzaCode/ChemInformant/CONTRIBUTING.md

 - **Python Version:**
 - **Operating System:**
 - **Description of the Bug:** Clearly describe the issue.
-- **Steps to Reproduce:** Provide a minimal code example that triggers the bug.
+- **Steps to Reproduce:** Provide a minimal, complete, and verifiable code example that triggers the bug.
 - **Expected Behavior:** What you expected to happen.
 - **Actual Behavior:** What actually happened (including any error messages or tracebacks).